Prospero1988/Demiurge_JASON/README.md

 1. **Step 1: Generate `.mol` Files**:
    - Reads SMILES codes from the input CSV file and generates corresponding `.mol` files using RDKit.

-2. **Step 2: Predict NMR Spectra**:
+2. **Step 2: Predict NMR Spectra**
-   - Uses the Java-based `BatchProcessor1H` or `BatchProcessor13C` to predict NMR spectra for each molecule.
-Predictor is part of [NMRshiftDB2](https://sourceforge.net/p/nmrshiftdb2/wiki/PredictorJars/) database.
+   - Uses **JEOL JASON** (commercial, proprietary software by JEOL Ltd.) to predict NMR spectra for each molecule.
+   - Predictions are executed programmatically via the **BeautifulJASON** Python API, which communicates directly with the installed JASON application.
+   - The chemical-shift prediction engine built into JASON is used to generate ¹H or ¹³C spectra for subsequent processing.

 3. **Step 3: Bucketize Spectra**:
    - Converts the predicted spectra into a uniform bucketized matrix for easy analysis and machine learning input generation.